-Also with effect from 1 July 2005, a number of non-EU countries, and certain dependent or associated territories of certain Member States, have agreed to adopt similar measures (either provision of information or transitional withholding) in relation to payments made by a paying agent within its jurisdiction to, or under certain circumstances collected to the benefit of, a beneficial owner (within the meaning of the Savings Directive) resident in a Member State.
-In addition, the Member States have entered into reciprocal provision of information or transitional withholding arrangements with certain of those dependent or associated territories in relation to payments made by a paying agent in a Member State to, or under certain circumstances collected to the benefit of, a beneficial owner (within the meaning of the Savings Directive) resident in one of those territories.
+Also with effect from the 1st of July 2005, a number of non-EU countries, and certain dependent or associated territories of certain Member States, have agreed to adopt similar measures (either exchange of information or transitional withholding) in relation to payments made by a paying agent located within their jurisdiction to, or for the benefit of, an individual resident in a Member State.
+In addition, the Member States have entered into reciprocal exchange of information or transitional withholding arrangements with certain of those dependent or associated territories in relation to payments made by a paying agent in a Member State to, or for the benefit of, an individual resident in one of those territories.